syntaxseed/DnD-Tile-Browser/README.md

 - Save the file.
 - Right-click the file and open in a web browser.
 - Click the tile names to view them.
-- You can use the dice rollers on the side (not visible on narro phones).
+- You can use the dice rollers on the side (not visible on narrow phones).

 ## Tips